KaranP25/h3ks_ScoreQuick_App/README.md

 # ScoreQuick
   ScoreQuick is an easy and simple app to score a cricket game.
-Score any type of match real easy with customized settings ScoreQuick is exclusive and can be downloaded on any android device.
+Score any type of match real easy with customized settings ScoreQuick is exclusive and can be downloaded on any android device with Android 4.4 and up.

 ## Features:
 <ul>